supercooper64/Yoshis-Adventure/README.md

 # Yoshi's Adventure (ROM HACK OF HTML5 Game)

-A Zelda-ish Adventure Game starring Yoshi, and the ROM hack of HTML5 Game, featuring music from Xuanyuan Jian Canwaizhuan, Legend of Zelda: A Link Between Worlds, Treasure Hunter G, Star Wars Episode VII: A New Hope, Romancing Saga 2, The Beatles, and Mamorukun Curse.
+A Zelda-ish Adventure Game starring Yoshi, and the ROM hack of HTML5 Game, featuring music from Xuanyuan Jian Canwaizhuan, Legend of Zelda: A Link Between Worlds, Treasure Hunter G, Star Wars Episode VII: A New Hope, Romancing Saga 2, The Beatles, LINE Cookie Run, Sonic Pinball Party, Garfield: Caught in the Act, and Mamorukun Curse.

 # What's new in Version 2.0.3?